September 29, 2007

 Blue sky at last.

-The emerging sun casts light upon everything, and it’s so novel to see my own shadow that I take a photo.
+The emerging sun casts light upon everything.
+It’s so novel to see my own shadow that I take a picture.

 Looking north toward Jay Peak.